-Extreme weights within households occur most often when teens are present in the household.
-The teens are given high probabilities of selection relative to the adults (approximately a 2.5:1 ratio, see Table 4).
-This leads to reduced variation in weights among teens, but increases the variation for adults.
+Extreme weights within households occurred most often when teens were present in the household.
+The teens were given high probabilities of selection relative to the adults (approximately a 2.5:1 ratio, see Table 4).
+This led to reduced variation in weights among teens, but increased the variation for adults.